 Grants may not be awarded in each category.
 We will not favor applications based on category, so pick one that describes your proposed project best.

 Please complete all information as an attachment in a single PDF file (if at all possible, to facilitate review and to keep your application materials all together) via email, along with a copy of your IRS 501(c)3 designation letter or fiscal sponsorship agreement letter, to firstname.lastname@example.org on or before the application deadlines.
 Optional additional documents, such as letters of support, may also be submitted via email.

-We currently will not be funding efforts that LMB also does not fund, namely:
+We currently will not be funding efforts that, to our knowledge, LMB also does not fund*, namely:

 General or ongoing organizational support (our grants are aimed at clearly defined programs.)

 Campaigns for political candidates

 BFK’s Bike-Booster Micro-Grant funds will be announced toward the end of each month following each deadline period (for example, during BFK’s Fall Bike Celebration Weekend – the third weekend in September).
 We encourage representatives from grant awardee organizations are to attend the ceremony; doing so boosts the visibility of your efforts and BFK’s role in supporting them.

 Download BFK’s Bike-Booster Mini-Grant Application HERE.